topokhandotcom/thieve-supplier-finder-bookmarklet/README.md

 ```
 This is a <a href="http://en.wikipedia.org/wiki/Bookmarklet">Bookmarklet</a> to help you search for other suppliers on AliExpress, using all pictures on any AliExpress listing.

-In this Bookmarklet we're using <a href="https://thieve.co/?ref=0">thieve.co</a> site to search with all picture that a listing on aliexpress have, you can search for other suppliers on AliExpress, by copying the url of the listing and go to thieve site > tools> Supplier Finder.
+In this Bookmarklet we're using <a href="https://thieve.co/?ref=0">thieve.co</a> site to search with all pictures that a listing on aliexpress have, you can search for other suppliers on AliExpress, by copying the url of the listing and go to thieve site > tools> Supplier Finder.

 But by using this Bookmarklet you'll be more productive